 Sandy leaves behind his wife of 54 years, Ginny, his daughter Elisabeth (Basil Katsaounis), grandchildren, Michael (14), Max (9), and Madeline (8), and his Airedale terrier, Yoshi.
 He is also survived by his nephew David Farrar, sister-in-law Sally Griffith, and many, many dear friends near and far.
 Predeceased by his parents, Monroe and Carolyn McOmber, his sister Jean Farrar, and two nephews, Mark Farrar and Thomas Farrar.

-A celebration of life will be held at The Alta Club in the fall.
+A celebration of life will be held at The Alta Club, 100 East South Temple, on Friday, September 20, 2019 from 5:00 until 8:00 PM.
 In lieu of flowers, please consider a donation to The Utah Symphony, The Utah Museum of Natural History, or Red Butte Garden.
-Online condolences may be offered to the family at www.starksfuneral.com.